London lifestyle & travels with kids and babies

 Bucharest is a good starting point given how well connected is the airport and how poor the road infrastructure remains in the country.
-From London there’s quite a number of flights and some convenient airports and timetables: BA and Tarom (Romanian airline) from Heathrow as well as few low costs: RyanAir, Blue Air (Romanian low cost) and Wizz Air (Hungarian low cost) from Luton and Stanstead.
+From London there’s a number of flights, European connections and timetables: BA and Tarom (Romanian airline) from Heathrow as well as few low costs: RyanAir, Blue Air (Romanian low cost) and Wizz Air (Hungarian low cost) from Luton and Stanstead.
 Bucharest in a nutshell: urban delights from gastronomy and vibrant nightlife, eclectic mix of architecture – beautiful houses French style that managed to survive the communism fury and dictatorship madness; orthodox churches, communist ugly blocks of flats for brutalism aficionados; the second largest building in the World after the Pentagon with the kitschiest mix of marble, grandeur and terrible history; old cobbled streets that used to be commercial centre and now host a myriad of cafes, pubs and restaurants; next door to old graceful buildings (like CEC / Romanian National Savings Bank).

 If you are in desperate need like us to relax and take a break from urban pace, Pescariu swimming pool is a great place – lunch by sunchairs and kids splashing just in front of you are a magic combo.
-It is rather expensive for Romania, on the other hand this keeps the crowds away at least during the week and makes it properly Zen.
+It is rather expensive for Romania, on the other hand this keeps the crowds away at least during the week and makes it properly zen.
 Therme are another alternative but a bit further.
 Our dedicated Bucharest article with kids in the summer in here.

-The infrastracture is rather poor again, so do expect an average of 3 hours for 100km.
+The infrastracture is rather poor, so do expect an average of 3 hours for 100km.
 Ioana hotel in Sinaia is a good base for the night, we dedicated an article earlier this year.
 We also discovered one week ago Castelul Cantacuzinilor for a delightful afternoon and dinner – amazing sunset over majestic Bucegi and the Heroes’ Cross.

 Brasov is the next place on road trip Romania, we’d recommend 2 full days to enjoy it properly.
 Our dedicated article in here – for a 2 days trip I’d pick the City centre paired with Parc Aventura for one day and the other Poiana Brasov, a mountain trek and/ or horse riding.

-Fish for life has next door a working farm – lots of geese and ducks that our boys loved chasing; a stunning traction horse and a funny donkey, lots of pigs, goats, sheep and chickens.
+Summer 2017& 2018 discoveries and delights have been Yaz (wakeboarding, SUP and kayaking) and Fish 4 Life 7/8 minutes further drive – both Harman based (20min drive from Brasov city centre) and delightful.
+Fish for life has next door a working farm – geese and ducks that our boys loved chasing; traction horses and a funny donkey, pigs, goats, sheep and chickens.
 Next door there are 2 trampolines and swings, a pond/ little lake and even boat – our kids have been so mesmerized and unwilling to leave even after 5 hours.
-The food is great – best tarama salad I had in a long while; trout baked in maize, butter and so on, fish soup etc – our never stay still 16 months old spend 30 minutes with us at the table eating solidly the soup and the fish.
+The food is great – best tarama salad; trout baked in maize and fish soup – our never stay still 16 months old spent 30 minutes at the table eating solidly!